 Super Easy, No Prep ADHD Diet Faves

-Grain free granola (look at CostCo for a MUCH cheaper version) with almond milk
+- Grain free granola (look at CostCo for the cheapest store-bought version) with almond milk

 ADHD Diet Faves made with EGGS